 Of course, like every war, there is a battle over what version of that history is passed on.
 Modern World History presents the Iraq invasion as reasonable and inevitable, repeats the Bush administration’s lies about weapons of mass destruction and 9/11, and ignores the antiwar movement and all Iraqi voices.
 The section’s only “critical writing” activity asks students to write a victory speech for then-President George W. Bush.

-Inspired by Naomi Klein’s groundbreaking article for Harper’s Magazine, “Baghdad Year Zero,” I wrote a role play that examines the economic dimensions of the Iraq war.
+Inspired by Naomi Klein’s groundbreaking article, “Baghdad Year Zero,” I wrote a role play that examines the economic dimensions of the Iraq war.

 Roles included with this lesson are: